-And they weren’t just flavored—they were favored, too.
-Everyone said Florida would win by a touchdown and Bud Wilkinson would narrate an Auburn defeat—on homecoming, no less—for a regional NBC audience.
+And they weren’t just flavored — they were favored, too.
+Everyone said Florida would win by a touchdown and Bud Wilkinson would narrate an Auburn defeat for a regional NBC audience… and on homecoming, no less!

 Instead, Auburn mounted a second half comeback.
-And the Fighting Gatorades were supposed to own the second half.
-That’s when the stuff kicked in, made a difference.
-Just not against Auburn (and three other teams).
+But the Fighting Gatorades were supposed to own the second half!
+That’s when the stuff was supposed to kick in, made a difference.

 Auburn linebacker Bill “Clairvoyant” Cody snagged an errant Steve Spurrier pass in the third quarter and took it to the house, deja-vu style.

 He later fell on a Spurrier fumble in the end zone.

 “School spirit and salt tablets — that’s what Auburn football does,” Shug (probably) told this young man after the game.

 Sure, Spurrier pretty much won the Heisman on a game-winning field goal that Auburn never thought he would make in Gainesville the next year.

 But in 1967, the year Gatorade really became a household name, we put the electrolyte-weights back under our thumb… with another second half comeback win, just as the wonderful Phil Neel prophesied.